 In view of the rapid spread of suspected/confirmed cases of COVID-19 (novel corona virus) being reported in several parts of the country, it has become imperative that we continuously take steps to ensure health and safety of all.

-Tata Steel's internal communication channels are being regularly updated with relevant information including alerts and query resolution.
+Tata Steel's internal and external communication channels are being regularly updated with relevant information including alerts and query resolution.

 The suspension of overseas travel and domestic travel -- either by air, train or road has been enforced till further notice.